rurubound/arduino-shock-collar/README.txt

 Packets are typically transmitted with ~10ms idle between packets, giving a total transmission time of about 50ms per packet.

+There is an optional LEADIN #define to force the transmitter to send two extra start flags before the actual start flag, but only if there has been a significant gap between packets.
+(Consecutive paskets are sent without the intervening extra flags.)
+Without this, a single packet would not be received by either a collar or another arduino running as a receiver; if two packets are sent, the second one gets received but not the first.
+With the extra flags, a single packet transmission is reliably received.

+Some experimentation suggests this is to do with receivers not "locking" onto the incoming signal until they have had signal for some time to lock to and this period of positive signal needs to run for longer than the normal start flag.
+This trait appears to be shared by both the actual collars' receivers and the receiver modules that come with the transmitter modules.
+Thus sending these extra flags makes this code more reliable than a handheld remote.

 Notes
 [1] In Smouldery's code, the delays were 741 and 247, presumably to